neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 This is a blockchain containing a stream of blocks.
 It stores a block-log of completed operations.
 It also contains the current Solana state, where the results of transactions, accounts, and public keys are stored.
 There are also 2 balances: one for ETH tokens and and another for the token in which the transaction will be paid.

 **ERC20 Wrapper**
 This is a separate contract developed based on the ERC20 standard.
 It contains maps with user balances.
-Although this contract is hosted inside Neon EVM, it is completely standalone.
+Although this contract is hosted inside Neon EVM, it is completely standalone and independent.

 A user can create a contract supporting the ERC20 standard for a specific token and generate the required number of tokens (coins).
 These tokens will only be liquid within Neon EVM.
 For these coins to be liquid in Solana, the SPL Token and ERC20 TKN contracts must be interoperable.
 This function is performed by the ERC20 Wrapper contract.